 - The scholarship application deadline for the 2022-2023 school year is August 1, with additional applications being accepted on a rolling basis throughout the school year depending upon available funds.
 The deadline for the Summer term is June 1.
 Awards are considered based on total tuition for all of the music instruction for which a student is registered.
 Scholarship recipients will receive enrollment and payment plan options with notification of their scholarship award.

 - For students who register after the beginning of the school year, scholarship applications may be submitted at the time of registration.
 Awards will depend upon remaining funds available and are based on tuition for the remainder of the school year.

 Scholarship students are expected to maintain good progress and attendance, and family co-payments of tuition must be made in a timely manner in order to be considered for future scholarship awards.

 - If you are applying for a scholarship, please complete our online scholarship form.
-Include a copy of your most recent 1040 form, and a $25 deposit (applied to tuition and fees).
+Include a copy of your most recent 1040 form.
 Incomplete applications will not be processed.

 Absence & Closings

 Private Lesson students are allowed two excused absences per school year if the student begins lessons before January 15, or one excused absence if the student begins lessons on or after January 15.
 Twenty-four (24) hours advance notice must be given to qualify for an excused absence.
 If less than 24 hours’ notice is given for a student absence, the lesson is marked as an unexcused absence, and no credit will be issued for that lesson.